ScooloV/bbpedia/docs/core_rules.md

 of further Biased Referees can be found in the various Blood Bowl supplements available.

-0-1 BIASED REFEREE INDUCEMENT 120,000 G0LD PIECES
-(80,000 G0LD PIECES F0R TEAMS WITH THE 'BRIBERY AND C0RRUPTI0N' SPECIAL
-RULE), AVAILABLE T0 ANY TEAM
+0-1 BIASED REFEREE INDUCEMENT 120,000 GOLD PIECES (80,000 GOLD PIECES F0R TEAMS WITH THE 'BRIBERY AND C0RRUPTIOn' SPECIAL RULE), AVAILABLE T0 ANY TEAM
 In the years since the collapse of the NAF, there has been a marked increase of RARG members who show blatant bias.
 Whilst most referees are